Adult Endoscopy

 Dr Saam Tourani Melbourne Colonoscopy and Gastroscopy

 Welcome to Dr Saam Tourani’s Endoscopy page.
-In Australia, adult endoscopy services, including gastroscopy and colonoscopy, are performed by two types of specialists: gastroenterologists and general surgeons.
-Both are accredited by the Gastroenterological Society of Australia (GESA) and must meet rigorous standards to maintain their accreditation, ensuring high-quality and safe care.
+In Australia, adult endoscopy services — including gastroscopy and colonoscopy — are performed by two specialist groups: gastroenterologists and general surgeons.
+Both must be accredited by the Gastroenterological Society of Australia (GESA) and meet rigorous training, procedural volume, and ongoing quality standards to maintain accreditation.
+As a GESA-accredited general surgeon, Dr Tourani combines advanced endoscopic expertise with comprehensive surgical training, ensuring accurate diagnosis, seamless management, and continuity of care when intervention is required.

 Medical professional holding endoscope in hospital setting.
 Endoscopy colonoscopy gastroscopy Melbourne Dr Saam Tourani